Switch your car insurance in 6 quick and easy steps.

 Most insurance professionals will recommend shopping for car insurance every six months.
 The reason for this is simple — your rate is reflective of you and your surroundings, which change over time.
 So, you absolutely need to shop around before your policy renewal (every 6 months) to make sure you're paying the best price for the best coverage.

 If you’re wondering how to switch car insurance companies, you’ll be happy to know that it’s not as complicated as you might think.
 Having an idea of how the process works can help to ensure that you get the best coverage.
-We’ll review how to switch car insurance in this step-by-step article.
+We’ll review how to change car insurance in this step-by-step article.

 Many insurance companies know their customers don't want to go through the trouble of shopping for a new auto insurance policy.
 This is why, on average, most companies raise their rates 4-6% every year because their data shows that the threshold isn't high enough to warrant an immediate switch from their customers.
 Furthermore, if you've had an accident, added a driver or a car, you should expect your rates to be even higher.

 Your first step in getting the best auto insurance coverage should be to see what other companies are offering.
 Here at The Zebra, our online quoting process allows you to get real-time, bindable quotes from different insurance companies on a local and national scale.
 We take your privacy seriously, which is why we don't even ask for your phone number, making it impossible for us to spam you.
 Enter your ZIP code below to get started.